flaviusb/do-with-in/README.md

 There is front matter, which can define the sigil; the default is `$` if no sigil is defined.
 Then `do`, then after that is where the metaprogramming can happen.

 In the metaprogramming section, variables are identifiers with a sigil prepended.
 You can create and assign to them with `let` and `var` handlers.
 Numbers with a sigil prepended are special variables that can be set inside a handler; you cannot assign to them with let or var.
 Brackets with a sigil prepended start a handler invocation; the handler invoked will be the first token inside the brackets, which must be an identifier.
+Everything else passes through the macro unchanged.

 ## The Environment